 Back in 2013 ‘Thought Leadership’ was listed in Forbes magazine’s annual ‘tournament of corporate America’s most insufferable’ business buzzwords and clichés.
 Why?
 Because it’s one of the most abused terms of all time.
 Yet, what it stands for counts more than ever – especially in Technology Marketing.
-I dig into Thought Leadership – what it is and isn’t and how to get it right.
+I dig into being a Thought Leader – what it is and isn’t and how to get it right.

 3 Good Reasons

 Being a Thought Leader has big advantages – for your company and its flag-bearer:

 - Prestige.
 It helps your brand stand out, making it easier to hire the best people and convince the customers you want